 Ultra HD 4K TV: reviews, news and everything you need to know

-4K, Ultra HD, 4K Ultra HD – call it what you want – the 'four times HD' TV technology has finally arrived with some purpose in 2013, with more 4K TVs, the first broadcast trials and even some content.
-And with CES 2014 around the corner, we're expecting yet more noise about the next-gen TV resolution.
+4K, Ultra HD, 4K Ultra HD – call it what you want – the 'four times HD' TV technology finally arrived with some purpose in 2013, with more 4K TVs, the first broadcast trials and even some content.

 So, what's it all about?
-On this page we'll run through the basics, get you up to date on 4K TVs and 4K content, take a look at the 4K Ultra HD TVs on the market – and how the sizes and prices are – hopefully – coming down.
+On this page we'll run through the basics, get you up to date on 4K TVs and 4K content, take a look at the 4K Ultra HD TVs on the market – and how the sizes and prices are coming down (if you're not brand

 You will also find a round-up all of our 4K TV reviews to date.
 We'll be keeping this page updated as your one-stop for everything 4K Ultra HD, so check back if you're in the market to buy a 4K TV...